Using the sample API proxies

 For more information, see:

-- Using the samples for detailed information on running and modifying the samples
+- Using the sample API proxies for detailed information on running and modifying the samples

 - Samples reference for a list of the available samples